Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Zero_Brick.rst

    :align: center
    :target: ../../_images/Bricks/hat_zero_brickv.jpg

-In the HAT Zero Brick tab of the Brick Viewer you can test the sleep mode and see the measured voltages as well as the connected Bricklets.
+In the HAT Zero Brick tab of the Brick Viewer you can see the measured USB voltage as well as the connected Bricklets.

 If you are not sure if the HAT Zero Brick was detected correctly you can take a look in the folder ``/proc/device-tree/hat/`` on the Raspberry Pi: